A brief overview of James

 Believers tend to rationalize and make excuses when they face situations calling for righteous actions which conflict with their prejudices and pride.
-Through love, true faith overcomes rationalizations and excuses.
-Paul in Galatians 5:6 NIV tells us, “The only thing that counts is faith expressing itself through love.”
-True faith fights prejudice (verses 1-13), indifference (verses 14-20), and unproductive intellectual belief (verses 21-26).
+Through love, true faith oWhen a believer’s prejudices and pride conflict with the righteous action required, believer’s along with everyone else, tend to rationalize and make excuses.
+Paul in Galatians 5:6 (NIV) says when a believer is conflicted about what to do, they should remember, “The only thing that counts is faith expressing itself through love.”
+How would love respond?
+True faith will fight prejudice (2:1-13), indifference (2:14-20), and unproductive intellectual belief (2:21-26).

-The style of writing and the high quality of the written Greek leads many bible scholars to believe that original material from James was edited and assembled into this letter by someone highly skilled in Greek.
-However that may be, the thoughts and message are from James.
-The date at which the letter was written is also controversial, but it is likely it was as early as 45-50AD, just some 15-20 years after the resurrection.
-The letter’s content is practical and intended to encourage believers under pressure to abandon their faith to stand fast and live a life worthy of their status in Christ.
+The style of writing style of the letter, plus the high quality of the written Greek, leads many bible scholars to believe James’ original material was edited and assembled by someone highly skilled in Greek.
+That may be, but the thoughts and message are from James.
+The letter is practical, intended to encourage believers to earnestly seek spiritual maturity and to stand fast in faith, never giving way under pressure.
+Believers should live lives worthy of their status in Christ.

 Comments on the Letter From James